TD-Community/NetHookTD/README.md

 When SalGetVersion is called it always returns 80.

 As can be seen, multiple implementations can be used to alter the original function.
-You might want to have all of them available and choose depending on your need between those implementations at runtime.
+You might want to have all of them available and choose depending on your needs between those implementations at runtime.

-This can be done using the principle of **variants**
+This can be done using the principle of **variants**.

 You can hook the same function and enable a particular variant at runtime and have all those alternative behaviors just by switching variant: